Lori Tecson

-Beyond her professional achievements, Lori is a committed mentor and volunteer.
-She has contributed her time to Big Brothers Big Sisters of Greater Dallas and remains active in industry organizations like PIA MidAmerica.
-Her philosophy centers on collaboration, credibility, and trust, and she consistently leverages her expertise to elevate both client projects and the printing industry as a whole.
-Whether guiding a client through art file build, press checks, or marketing initiatives, Lori combines her knowledge, creativity, and passion to ensure every printed piece resonates with its intended audience.
+Beyond her professional achievements, Lori is a dedicated mentor and active community member.
+She has volunteered with Big Brothers Big Sisters of Greater Dallas and remains involved in industry organizations such as PIA MidAmerica.
+Grounded in a philosophy of collaboration, credibility, and trust, Lori is passionate about elevating both her clients’ work and the print industry as a whole.

 • Stephen F. Austin State University- B.B.A.